ArminJo/ServoEasing/README.md

 # Compile options / macros for this library
 To customize the software to different car extensions, there are some compile options / macros available.<br/>
 Modify it by commenting them out or in, or change the values if applicable.
-Or define the macro with the -D compiler option for gobal compile (the latter is not possible with the Arduino IDE, so consider to use [Sloeber](https://eclipse.baeyens.it).<br/>
+Or define the macro with the -D compiler option for global compile (the latter is not possible with the Arduino IDE, so consider using [Sloeber](https://eclipse.baeyens.it).<br/>
 | Option | Default | File | Description |
 |-|-|-|-|
 | `USE_PCA9685_SERVO_EXPANDER` | disabled | ServoEasing.h | Enables the use of the PCA9685 I2C expander chip/board. |